12-Minute Midday Interval Blast for the Office

 Social structure.
 A workout partner sharing the lunch break commitment provides mutual accountability and reduces the psychological cost of the first few sessions.
 Research on exercise adherence consistently shows that social commitment factors exceed individual motivation factors as predictors of long-term consistency.

 The WHO (Bull et al., 2020, PMID 33239350) recommends 75 minutes of vigorous activity weekly.
-Three 12-minute lunch break HIIT protocols (with warm-up: approximately 35 minutes each) represent 105 minutes of vigorous activity — exceeding the weekly recommendation when consistently performed.
+Three 12-minute lunch break HIIT protocols (with warm-up: approximately 35 minutes each) represent 105 minutes of vigorous activity, exceeding the weekly recommendation when consistently performed.

 Build Your Lunch Break Habit with RazFit

-AI trainer Lyssa guides the cardio-focused lunch break circuits with real-time intensity feedback, helping you stay in the 75–80% zone that balances training effectiveness with post-workout presentability.
+RazFit’s 10-15 minute session library is designed specifically for time-constrained professional training.
+The app’s office-friendly workout category includes protocols calibrated for 75-80% maximum heart rate with exercises selected to minimize sweat output while maintaining cardiovascular training stimulus.
+AI trainer Lyssa guides the cardio-focused lunch break circuits with real-time intensity feedback, helping you stay in the zone that balances training effectiveness with post-workout presentability.
 Orion leads the strength-hybrid protocols for days when muscular stimulus is the priority.

 Download RazFit on iOS 18+ for iPhone and iPad.
-The most sustainable exercise habit is the one that fits into the structure of your existing day — and lunch break HIIT fits precisely into the most overlooked fitness window in professional life.
+The most sustainable exercise habit is the one that fits into the structure of your existing day, and lunch break HIIT fits precisely into the most overlooked fitness window in professional life.

 The ACSM position stand establishes that vigorous-intensity aerobic activity for as little as 20 minutes per session, three days per week, produces meaningful improvements in cardiorespiratory fitness and health outcomes.
-This minimum-effective-dose framework is directly applicable to lunch break exercise — the constraint is not total time but intensity quality within the available window.
+This minimum-effective-dose framework is directly applicable to lunch break exercise, the constraint is not total time but intensity quality within the available window.

 Carol Ewing Garber, PhD Professor, Columbia University; Principal author, ACSM Position Stand on Exercise Quantity and Quality (2011)